hmrc/integration-catalogue-tools/README.md

  - **version**: Used to populate the version in the OpenAPI Specification
  - **method**: Used to populate the method in the OpenAPI Specification for the single endpoint defined
  - **endpoint**: Used to populate the endpoint in the OpenAPI Specification for the single endpoint defined
+ - **status**: Used to populate the api status in the OpenAPI Specification, allowed values are [ALPHA, BETA, DEPRECATED or LIVE]

 #### Example
 A  CSV with one API defined;